 What you can do

-- Information about your medical problems, past and present
+- Information about your current and past medical problems

 - Questions you want to ask the doctor

 - How soon can I expect my symptoms to improve with treatment?

 - Am I at risk of long-term complications from this condition?

 - I have other health conditions.
 How can I best manage them together?

 - Do you have brochures or other printed materials that I can have?
 What websites do you recommend?

 What to expect from your doctor